Your Emails Get Deleted. It’s Not the Copy.

 Connecting

-You need to warm up the approach.
-Cold outreach stinks and doesn’t work.
+Cold outreach sucks.
 So make it warmer.

-Most people won’t do this homework.
+Most people skip this step.

 Crafting